avrilcoghlan/vibriowatch/docs/source/assemblies.rst

 .. image:: Picture6.png
   :width: 650

 We call the *Vibrio cholerae* component of Pathogenwatch 'Vibriowatch'.
 Vibriowatch carries out eight different analyses for each assembly.
-We will explain all of these analyses later in the tutorial:
+We will explain these analyses later in the tutorial:

 #.
 Species identification.
 #.
 AMR gene analysis.